What to bring

 Rooms at Radford University are not carpeted.
 Carpets are permitted in the students' rooms.
 Room size varies, but most rooms will accommodate a 10' x 15' carpet.
-The Residence Hall Association has made arrangements with Residence Hall Carpets for students to pre-order a carpet and have it waiting for them in their rooms when they arrive on campus – no need to lug all that extra weight from home!
+The Residence Hall Association has made arrangements with On Campus Marketing for students to order a carpet that can be shipped to them!
 Carpets are first-quality, plush, meet all residential fire and safety requirements and are bound on all four sides.
 Plus, students get a discount, and proceeds from the program are used for programming in the residence halls.

 Students are encouraged to personalize their rooms.
 Please keep in mind that rooms must be left in the same condition as when first occupied.
 Students are not allowed to use nails or tacks to attach posters, pictures, etc. to the walls or molding.
 Any use of tape or adhesive putty is at your own risk, and you will be held responsible if wall damage or discoloration occurs.
 Many of our students find that 3M Command Strips work very well for hanging items like posters and photographs.